 This handheld vacuum is exceptionally portable.
 It's lighter than the Black+Decker dustbuster CHV1410L and it can easily be taken around your home, thanks to its carrying handle.

 This handheld vacuum's battery performance is decent.
-It lasts just over 20 minutes, which is a bit longer than other handhelds, and it charges quicker.
+It lasts just over 20 minutes, which is a bit longer than other handhelds such as the Shark UltraCyclone Pet Pro+, and it charges quicker.
 It has a power indicator light that flashes to let you know when its battery is running low.
 It also turns red when it's charging and it flashes for ten seconds to let you know when it's fully charged.

 This vacuum has a power button located on its handle.
 You need to hold this button for about a second for it to turn on.

 This vacuum comes with a combination hard bristle brush and upholstery tool.
 There's also a nozzle that can be used to pick up liquid messes, but we don't currently test this feature.
 There's a small cleaning brush included as well so that you can clean the dirt compartment as well as accessory tools.
 If you're looking for a handheld vacuum with a turbo brush, consider the Black+Decker dustbuster AdvancedClean+ Pet.

 You can use this vacuum with its combination hard bristle brush and upholstery tool if you want to clean furniture.
 You can also reconfigure it to clean wet messes by using its liquid nozzle, but we don't currently test this feature.

 This vacuum has an incredible performance on bare floors.
 It can pick up pet hair as well as rice and cereal easily.

 The HoLife Handheld Vacuum has a good performance on low-pile carpet.
 It can pick up most pet hair as well as a significant amount of sand.
 It has a bit more trouble with smaller debris like baking soda, though.